 VOLUNTEER:

-Opportunities for adult volunteers can be found on this website.
 We're looking forward to developing volunteer programs (for keiki and kupuna pairs) but we haven't gotten there quite yet!

 Who pays?